albertnel/easypeasyfluent/README.md

 A dashboard has been created where you can see all the background jobs and their statuses.

+I created two files for this.

+1. Livewire component: `app/Livewire/BackgroundJobsDashboard.php`
+2. Liveware and blade template: `resources/views/livewire/background-jobs-dashboard.blade.php`

+I opted to just do this with Livewire as it's nice and easy, however I am perfectly comfortable to have done it with Vue.js or React.js as well.

 To view it, please register for a new account by going to `/register`.
 After registration you'll be logged in.
 When logged in you'll see a link on the left sidebar called Background Jobs.

 ### Security